-Chemistry Class 11 Syllabus 2024
+CBSE Class 11 Chemistry 2026-27 Syllabus

-The syllabus consists of nine units: (i) Some Basic Concepts of Chemistry (ii) Structure of Atom (iii) Classification of Elements & Periodicity in Properties (iv) Chemical Bonding and Molecular Structure (v) Chemical Thermodynamics (vi) Equilibrium (vii) Redox Reactions (viii) Basic Organic Chemistry (ix) Hydrocarbons.
+The syllabus consists of nine units: (i) Some Basic Concepts of Chemistry (ii) Structure of Atom (iii) Classification of Elements & Periodicity in Properties (iv) Chemical Bonding and Molecular Structure (v) Chemical Thermodynamics (vi) Equilibrium (vii) Redox Reactions (viii) Organic Chemistry (ix) Hydrocarbons.

 Exam Structure